NyanPham/xchg-rax-rax/README.md

 If the bit is flipped from 0 to 1, the `not` will clear that bit in `rcx`, `rcx` becomes zero, the snippet stops.
 If the bit is flipped from 1 to 0, the `not` will retain the set bit in `rcx`, the next check comes to the next position in the interleaved number (`rax` -> `rdx`, or `rdx` -> `rax` with `rcx` indicates the next bit position).

-This is the same as incremeting a number, propagting the carry bit to the next bit.
+This is the same as incrementing a number, propagting the carry bit to the next bit position.

 The interleaved number is used to locate the position of a point in two dimensions when drawing a [Z-order curve](https://en.wikipedia.org/wiki/Z-order_curve).